-With that kind of pitching and hitting, the Browns won their second consecutive pennant easily, and went on to face the White Stockings in a rematch of the previous season's post season exhibition.
+With that kind of pitching and hitting, the Browns won their second consecutive pennant easily, and went on to face the White Stockings in a rematch of the previous season's post-season exhibition.
 The dispute over the 1885 Series had led to bad blood between the teams, and Anson agreed to the series only on the condition that there be no sharing of the gate receipts; the winner would take them all.
 Caruthers pitched three games with varying results.
-After the White Stockings' John Clarkson bested the Browns with a 5 hit shutout in game 1, Caruthers answered in game 2 with a two hit, 8 inning shutout to even the series.
-Called on to pitch again without rest in game 3, Caruthers bombed, losing 11-4, again in a game called after 8 inning.
-Foutz and Nat Hudson took games 4 and 5 for the Browns, leaving Caruthers to take the mound against Clarkson in game 6.
-He gave up single runs in the second, fourth, and sixth innings to fall down 0-3, but the Browns bounced back to even the score in the eighth.
+After the White Stockings' John Clarkson bested the Browns with a five-hit shutout in Game 1, Caruthers answered in Game 2 with a two-hit, 8-inning shutout to even the series.
+Called on to pitch again without rest in Game 3, Caruthers bombed, losing 11-4, again in a game called after 8 innings.
+Foutz and Nat Hudson took Games 4 and 5 for the Browns, leaving Caruthers to take the mound against Clarkson in Game 6.
+He gave up single runs in the 2nd, 4th, and 6th innings to fall down 0-3, but the Browns bounced back to even the score in the 8th.
 Clarkson and Caruthers matched zeros in the 9th, sending the game into extra innings.
 The White Stockings were unable to score in the 10th, but the Browns were, as Curt Welch stole home in the "$15,000 slide" to give the Browns the championship.

 The Browns continued their dominance in 1887.
-Caruthers led the league in W% as a pitcher, but that reflected the Browns' now dominant hitting as much as his pitching skill.
-Outfielder Tip O'Neill led the Browns- and the entire AA- in just about every hitting category: average, OBP, SLG, doubles, triples, home runs, runs, and RBI.
+Caruthers led the league in winning percentage as a pitcher, but that reflected the Browns' now dominant hitting as much as his pitching skill.
+Outfielder Tip O'Neill led the Browns - and the entire AA - in just about every hitting category: average, OBP, SLG, doubles, triples, home runs, runs, and RBI.
 The rest of the team followed his lead; both Caruthers and Foutz played in the field while not pitching and managed to place in the top 10 in the league in BA, OBP, and SLG, and most of the regular starting lineup managed to finish in the top 10 in at least one offensive category.
 The post-season was a disappointment.
-Caruthers pitched acceptably, going 4-4 in his 8 complete games, but the Browns failed to hit well and went down 10 games to 5 in the 15 game series.
+Caruthers pitched acceptably, going 4-4 in his 8 complete games, but the Browns failed to hit well and went down 10 games to 5 in the 15-game series.

 In 1890, Brooklyn switched leagues, jumping to the more prestigious National League.
-Though the NL was supposed to be stronger than the AA, you couldn't tell from Brooklyn's performance; they won the pennant in their new league.
-Caruthers's contribution was less than it had been, as he was now the third pitcher on the staff and got into just 39 games as an outfielder.
+Though the NL was supposed to be stronger than the AA, you couldn't tell from Brooklyn's performance; they won the pennant in their new league (although the NL's talent was depleted because a large number of star players had left the NL to join the Players League).
+Caruthers' contribution was less than it had been, as he was now the third pitcher on the staff and got into just 39 games as an outfielder.
 He worked the outfield even less in 1891, and his pitching slipped a bit further, as he failed to reach 20 wins or 300 innings for the first time since becoming a regular pitcher.

 He went 36-4 at Washington Park, the first home of the club now called the Dodgers.
 His winning percentage was thus .900, which is the record for a pitcher with at least 25 wins in one park.
 Second is Joe Wood who went 39-6 at Fenway Park, then Kenny Rogers, 25-4 at Oakland Coliseum (through 2006).